Worship With Us This Week

 About Worship Services at Lewinsville

-Services are held each Sunday at 8:30 a.m. and 11:00 a.m. with the exception of the summer months when services are combined into one service at 10:00 a.m.
-Monthly Contemplative Worship (Taizé worship) is held in the chapel, the first Sunday of the month at 7:00 p.m (except in the summer months).
+Services are held each Sunday at 11:00 a.m.
+Monthly Contemplative Worship (Taizé worship) is held in the sanctuary or chapel, the first Sunday of the month at 7:00 p.m (except in the summer months).
 READ MORE about Taizé worship.

-Our 11:00 a.m. service is more traditional, with the sacrament of Holy Communion celebrated on the first Sunday of each month.
+On the first Sundays of each month, the sacrament of Holy Communion celebrated.
 Holy Communion is also celebrated on special days throughout the year.
-All Christian believers and their baptized children are welcome at the Lord’s table.
+Everyone who professes their faith in Jesus Christ are welcome at the Lord’s table.

 At Lewinsville, we have intentionally scheduled the Church School hour and Worship Services at different times to allow children to participate in and experience worship.
 READ MORE about Children in Worship.
 Lewinsville also provides nursery care for infants and small children during the worship service and the Christian Education hour.
 READ MORE about nursery care.